From bee

 This isn't adversarial — it's caring enough about the plan to not let weak spots slide.
 Frame it that way.

-Mentally keep track of which branches you've explored and which are still open.
+Keep track of which branches you've explored and which are still open.
+The context file is your running record — use it.
 When you finish a branch, briefly acknowledge it: "OK, I'm clear on how auth works.
 Moving on to data flow."

 When you've covered everything, say so.
 Summarize what you now understand, flag anything that still feels shaky, and ask the user if they want to go deeper on any of it.